LPN to BSN

 If you are a Licensed Practical Nurse looking to advance your nursing career, a blended LPN to BSN degree program is an excellent choice.

 The University of Mary makes earning your BSN possible for even the busiest nurses thanks to the blended learning format of our LPN to BSN degree program.
 You’ll complete most of your coursework online, coming to campus for a minimum of 23 days.
+Placement is only offered in North Dakota, South Dakota, and Minnesota.
 Now you can earn your BSN with minimal disruption to your life.

 At a Glance